 Get started with this 9 step monthly reset routine

 So you want to create a monthly reset routine habit, but where do you start?
 Here’s what my monthly reset routine looks like — you can use this monthly reset checklist as a step-by-step guide or template to help you create your own monthly routine.

 The first thing to do as part of your monthly reset is to do a brain dump.
 This is where you get all your thoughts, ideas, worries, and to-do list items out of your head and onto a piece of paper.
 Do this in whichever way works best for you — you could use a notebook or journal and a pen, or a digital notes app on your phone or tablet.

 2. Write out your monthly calendar

 Once you’ve freed up some space in your head, get started with writing out your calendar for the month.
 Add in any appointments or events, as well as special events, birthdays, and anniversaries.
+Feel free to add in some self care activities or a self care day too.
 A wall calendar is great if you’re a visual person, or you could use a digital calendar.
 I’m a huge fan of using my Google Calendar for this!

 3. Make checklists and to-do lists

 After I’ve gone through my calendar and updated it, I go back to my brain dump and start making plans.
 This is a great time to write out a checklist or to-do list of things you need to do, and also a list of things you want to do.
 Schedule these things into your calendar, or set reminders so you can get them done by your deadlines.

 4. Reflect on how the previous month went